 Air Flow in Laminar Flow Hoods

-Laminar flow hoods (LFH) are critical pieces of equipment in a wide range of applications where cleanliness is of high importance.
+A laminar flow hood (LFH) is a critical pieces of equipment in a wide range of applications where cleanliness is of high importance.
 The hood is designed to create an environment free from physical contamination.
 The basic operating principle is that everything within the hood is continuously ‘washed’ with a stream of clean air.
 The clean air flow has several functions:

 Overall, the clean air provides the protection needed to perform critical experiments without contaminants impacting the results.